 Wrapping Up on Boxing Film Study

 Proper film study is what separates the good from the great.
-Many of the best fighters in history swore by it, and I credit some of my biggest training breakthroughs to my boxing video analysis.
+Boxing icons swore by it.
+Regular boxing fight analysis led me to some of my biggest training breakthroughs.

 I hope you found this beginner's guide to boxing film study helpful.
 If you have any questions, hit me up on Instagram (@macrea), Twitter (@mac_rea), or join our tech talk on Facebook.